9 Best Cell Phones for Seniors in 2021: Pros and Cons Buyers Should Know

 The Smart2 also comes with 5Star Urgent Response.
 If your senior ends up having an emergency, they can push the 5Star icon at any point and will quickly be connected with an agent who can get them help.

 This phone has other safety and health features as well, including brain games, daily health tips, check-in calls, and more.
 It's also hearing aid compatible.
 If you or a loved one is "aging in place" or perhaps in an assisted living community these kinds of features can help with boredom and communication.
 This may be the best cell phone for elderly.

-2. Huawei Mate 10 Pro - Great Screen and Usability at a Decent Price
+Great Screen and Usability at a Decent Price

 Huawei is a cell phone manufacturer that's becoming increasingly popular.
 The Mate 10's screen is especially big, coming in at six inches long.